springfall2008/batpred/docs/inverter-setup.md

 This requires the LuxPython component which integrates with your Lux Power inverter

 - Copy the template luxpower.yaml from templates into your apps.yaml and edit inverter and battery settings as required

+## Solar Assistant

+You need to have a Solar Assistant installation <https://solar-assistant.io>

+Copy the template solar_assistant.yaml from templates into your apps.yaml and edit inverter and battery settings as required (the template has growatt, yours might/will have different entity ids on Home Assistant)

 ## Sunsynk